-At Caltech, ‘techers’ declare their option (aka major) at the end of their freshman year.
+At Caltech, ‘techers’ declare their “option” (Caltech speak for major) at the end of their freshman year.
 There are a variety of departments to choose from—yes, even a division for the humanities and social sciences.
-In addition to this extensive list of options currently available, there are also 12 minors to choose from, and an interdisciplinary studies program.
-This program allows students to design, with faculty advice, a customized course of study to pursue interests in fields not currently covered by other options.
+In addition to this extensive list of options to pursue, there are also 12 minors to choose from and an interdisciplinary studies program.
+This program allows students to design, with a faculty adviser, a customized course of study that is not fully addressed by existing Caltech options.

-Research is an integral part of a Caltech education.
-Caltech treats its students like scientists from the moment they step foot on campus.
+Research is the cornerstone of a Caltech education.
+Caltech treats its students like professional scientists from the moment they step foot on campus.
 Thanks to that mentality, they seamlessly integrate research and education.
-Over half of Caltech students begin conducting research during their first year, and 80% of undergraduates participate in research.
+Over half of Caltech students begin conducting research during their first year, and over 90% of undergraduates participate in research.

 How does Caltech compare to MIT?

-While it might be helpful to compare the two, you can’t easily say that one is better than the other; they both excel in certain areas, and it’s up to you to decide which of those areas are the most important criteria for you.
+While it might be helpful to compare the two, you can’t easily say that one is better than the other; they both excel in particular areas, and it’s up to you to decide what is the most important criteria for you.
 Both schools conduct cutting-edge research and have well-funded labs, meaning that you will flourish as a student and scientist as long as you take the initiative to do so.

 What is Caltech’s student body like?

 Caltech admitted 432 undergraduate students to the class of 2026, expecting 235 to enroll.
 Of the 432 students admitted, 51% are female and 49% are male.

 Caltech reports the following racial demographics for overall enrollment in 2021-2022: 49% white, 44% Asian, 22% Hispanic/Latinx, 6% Black or African American, 2% American Indian or Alaska Native, 1% Native Hawaiian or Pacific Islander, and <1% race/ethnicity unknown.